Awi mamanta (hello everyone), welcome to Bima Wear

 Bima Wear is a Tiwi women’s creative enterprise based in Wurrumiyanga (Nguiu), Bathurst Island, Tiwi Islands off the northern coast of Darwin in the Northern Territory of Australia.

-Back in 1969 with the assistance of Sister Eucharia, we Tiwi women created our own clothing label Bima Wear - some of us still work here since we started almost fifty years ago.
+Back in 1969 with the assistance of Sister Eucharia, we Tiwi women created our own clothing label Bima Wear - some of us still work here since we started fifty years ago.

 Tiwi women proudly own and operate Bima Wear.
 We design, print and manufacture everyday, occasion and ceremonial wear that celebrates our distinct language and culture.